wupmemo/fullstack-take-home/README.md

 - As a user I can view the App on Mobile, Tablet or laptop. (responsiveness)
 - As a user I can login to view my registration submission.
 - As a user I can log in and logout.
+- As a user I can edit submitted information anytime.

 Feel free to go above and beyond if you have ideas for extra features!

 ### Notes and recommendations

 - We use ReactJS and Node.js with Serverless architecture or docker containers.
-- The languages, frameworks and libraries mentioned are recommendations only, you are free to use whatever you are comfortable with.
+- Unless informed otherwise, use the above Technologies stacks for this exercise.
 - The project structure is up to your decision.
-- You are recommended to use git commits in a logical manner to demonstrate the development progress
+- You are recommended to use git commits in a logical manner to demonstrate the development progress.
 - Writing tests and adhering to development standards/conventions will attract extra points.
 - Writing design documents will attract extra points :)